iwek7/DoMyTimesheet/README.md

 For script to work commit messages have to have to start with jira signatures like `TST-12 message`.

 Usage:
-`python3 DoMyTimesheet.py --since=29-08-2021 --root='/path/to/repos'`
+`python3 DoMyTimesheet.py --since=2021-08-01 --root='/path/to/repos' --author='iwek'`

+Date needs to be in `iso8601` format

-For easier use modify variable `ROOT_ARG` in script to set path desired path so that you don't have to pass `root` arg each time
+For easier use modify variables `DEFAULT_ROOT` and `DEFAULT_AUTHOR` with your defaults (so that you dont have to pass them each time)

+Required dependencies: `GitPython`